alanc2k17/Team-Admeyerable-Pennybags/README.md

 - The savefile is just a plain old textfile.
 Corrupting it by editing it outside the program might crash the game.
 If you are foolish and do decide to do that, simply delete savefile.txt.

 Our AI system is in beta mode and is therefore not incorporated into Monopoly.
 You can see our code for the AI in BetaAI.java.
+We have unfortunately not implemented a minigame free-parking space as suggested by our proposal due to lack of funding. (time) :(